 Note that you need to quote the codes properly and the code must be in one line.

-Now, if you have set everything up correctly, when someone makes a submission via your contact form, Google Analytics will track it as an access to /mysite/thank-you.html.
+Now, if you have set everything up correctly, when someone makes a submission via your contact form, Google Analytics will track it as an event with Contact Form as the Category, and Submit as the Action.

-To verify that this is working correctly, you can check your Top Content report 24-48 hours after a submission.
-At that point, you should be able to see the assigned page name (/mysite/thank-you.html) in your report.
+To verify that this is working correctly, you can check the Content > Events > Overview report page on Google Analytics 24-48 hours after a submission.
+At that point, you should be able to find the Contact Form category there.